fresnostate-library/displaycase/README.md

 > For example, for _Black History_ month our librarians have prepared a "black-history" tab with content that is composed of about 25 books held in our collection, along with the images of their bookcovers, and have associated a few keywords with each book as appropriate from a short vocabulary that had been created previously.
 The visitor would see our DisplayCase at the URL "/displaycase/black-history/" and might click on the "Equity" keyword to view the 11 or so books which are associated with that topic.
 After reading a brief summary of a particular book, the visitor might click on the content card and be taken to our library catalog where they can go through the process of checking out a copy.

+Lastly, this online tool is created for the _non-technical_ librarians or users so that they can implement it quickly and without much knowledge of either programming or HTML.
+This tool does not use modern programming practices but rather is an older functional style that allows a person to copy files directly from this repository and have a functional product with a minimal set-up.

 ## Technical Requirements

  - <b>Database:</b> Publically-viewable [Google Sheet](https://www.google.com/sheets/about/) for the data backend.